gurgeous/table_tennis/README.md

 - auto-themes to pick light or dark based on your terminal background
 - auto-layout to fit your terminal window
 - auto-format floats and dates
-- auto-color numeric columns (with `color_scales:` option)
+- auto-color numeric columns
-- titles, row numbers, titles, zebra stripes...
+- titles, row numbers, zebra stripes...

 ### Themes